• Skip to primary navigation

 How to Cook Frozen Steak #beef #steak

-Can you cook frozen steak?
+Can you cook a frozen steak?

 The problem with a freezer full of frozen steaks is that they are, well, frozen!
 It takes some planning ahead to thaw them out and have them ready for dinner.
-But have no fear, it is actually best to cook frozen steaks while they are still rock hard?
+But have no fear, it is actually best to cook frozen steaks while they are still rock-hard?
 I’m serious.

 When you finish the steak in the oven the interior will thaw and gently heat up to your desired temperature.
 Since the interior is heating up in the oven and not in the pan you will eliminate the gray band of meat encapsulating your medium-rare goodness which means a more tender steak and more moisture.